thorlindberg/thesis/README.md

 **Organisational structure and stakeholders**

-As seen in figure ?,?,[Figure 3](#organisation),?,?,?,?,?, there are two identifiable hierarchies that form a relationship between case partner and development.
+As seen in figure [Figure 3](#organisation), there are two identifiable hierarchies that form a relationship between case partner and development.
 The top half of this diagram flows from partner to a formulated case.
 The bottom half of this diagram flows from developer to a product delivery.

 <span id="organisation"></span>
 ![](./figures/organisation.pdf)